dopevog/stox/README.md

 A Module to predict the "close price" for the next day and give "technical analysis".
 It uses a Neural Network and the LSTM algorithm to predict the price.
 It uses a technical indicator algorithm developed by the Stox team for technical analysis.
-Check out how it works [here](https://github.com/cstox/stox/blob/main/Workings.md).

 ## Installation
 Get it from [PyPi](https://pypi.org/project/stox/):